eigenhombre/steelcut/README.md

 Some features in generated projects are optional, with de-selectable defaults.
 Examples:

-Select library only with no other defaults:
+Generate vanilla app only with no extra dependencies:

     $ steelcut myapp -ci -docker -cl-oju